t2trg/security-setup-iot-devices/draft-irtf-t2trg-security-setup-iot-devices.md

 OMA has the following characteristics:

   * **Terms**:
-    * *Bootstrapping* and *Unbootstrapping*: Bootstrapping is used for describing the process of providing an IoT device with credentials and information of one or more LwM2M server.
+    * *Bootstrapping* and *Unbootstrapping*: Bootstrapping is used for describing the process of providing an IoT device with credentials and information of one or more LwM2M servers.
 Interestingly, the transport bindings specification {{oma-transport}} also uses the term unbootstrapping for the process where objects corresponding to an LwM2M Server are deleted on the client.
-    * *Provisioning* and *configuration*: terms used to refer to the process of providing some infomration to a LwM2M client.
+    * *Provisioning* and *configuration*: terms used to refer to the process of providing some information to a LwM2M client.
     * *Discovery*: term for the process by which a LwM2M Bootstrap-Server or LwM2M Server discovers objects, object instances, resources, and attributes supported by RESTful interfaces of a LwM2M Client.
     * *Register* and *De-register*: Register is the process by which a client device sets up a secure association with an LwM2M Server and provides the server with information about objects and existing object instances of the client.
 De-register is the process by which the client deletes information about itself provided to the LwM2M server during the registration process.
     * *Intialization*: term for the process by which an LwM2M Bootstrap-Server or LwM2M Server deletes objects on the client before performing any write operations.
   * **Players**: Device manufacturers or Smartcard manufacturers are responsible for providing client IoT devices with initial information and credentials of LwM2M Bootstrap-Server and/or LwM2M server.
-  * **Initial beliefs assumed in the device**: The client at the very least has necessary information to trust the LwM2M bootstrap server in the .
+  * **Initial beliefs assumed in the device**: The client at the very least has the necessary information to trust the LwM2M bootstrap server.
   * **Processes**: LwM2M does not require any actions from the device owner/user.
 Once the device is registered with the LwM2M server, various actions related to device management can be performed by device owner/user via the LwM2M server.
   * **Beliefs imparted to the device after protocol execution**: After the bootstrapping is performed, the LwM2M client can register (Security object and Server object) with the LwM2M servers.